Wills Power of Attorney Legal Advice How it Works Pricing

 Blog Header Images 07

-Funerals can often feel delicate to navigate with many protocols and traditions to be respected.
-While it might seem trivial in light of the loss experienced, choosing an appropriate outfit for an occasion of this nature can be a difficult decision.
+Funerals can be delicate to navigate with many protocols and traditions to be respected.
+While it might seem trivial in light of the loss experienced, choosing appropriate funeral attire can be a difficult decision.

-Like the person it honours, each funeral is a unique occasion.
-As such, it’s unlikely there’s one clear-cut outfit suitable for every funeral.
+However, like the person it honours, each funeral is a unique occasion.
+As such, it's unlikely there's one clear-cut dress code suitable for most funerals.
 Here are a few important points to consider when deciding what to wear to a memorial:

 1. Think about whose funeral you’re attending